 Even though I’m a dietitian and food is my favorite topic, it would be nearly impossible to avoid talking about exercise with my coaching clients.
-Almost everyone who comes to me is interested in health improvement in some form, and I approach each situation using a whole person approach.
-I appreciate how important things like stress level, sleep hygiene, movement and social connection factor into the equation!
+Almost everyone who comes to me is interested in health improvement in some form and I approach each situation using a whole person approach.
+I can also appreciate how important things like stress level, sleep hygiene, movement and social connection factor into the equation.

 One thing I notice repeatedly is that most people (at least my experience) tend to view exercise as: